cbcrg/tcoffee/docs/tcoffee_manual.rst

 Evaluating a MSA according to your own criterion
 ================================================
 Any kind of Feature can easily be turned into an evaluation grid.
 For instance, the protease sequences we have been using here have a well characterized binding site.
-A possible evaluation can be made as follows. let us consider the Swissprot annotation of the two most distantly related sequences.
-These two sequences contain the electron relay system of the proteases.
-We can use it to build an evaluation library: in P29786, the first Histidine is at position 68, while in P21844 this Histidine is on position 66.
-We can therefore build a library that will check whether these residues are properly aligned in any MSA.
+A possible evaluation can be made as follows: let us consider the UniProt annotation of the two distantly related sequences; these two sequences contain the electron relay system of the proteases.
+We can use it to build an evaluation library: in P29786 (TRY3_AEDAE) the Histidine residue is at position 68 while in P21844 (MCPT5_MOUSE) the functionally equivalent Histidine residue is at position 66.
+We can therefore build a library that will check whether these two residues are properly aligned in any MSA.
 The library will look like this:

 ::